Vertical Limit: Plot

 While rock climbing in Monument Valley, a freak accident puts adult siblings Peter and Annie and their father Royce Garrett in a deadly situation.
-To save his children, Royce verbally pushes Peter into cutting Royce's safety rope, causing himself to fall to his death.
+Royce verbally pushes Peter that, to save his sister, he must cut Royce's safety rope, causing Royce to fall to his death.

-Three years later, Peter has retired from climbing and works for National Geographic.
-Annie has become a renowned mountaineer.
-Their relationship is strained, as Annie blames Peter for Royce's death.
-Peter reunites with Annie at the K2 base camp, where she is planning a summit attempt.
-The expedition is funded by billionaire Elliot Vaughn.
-Their team is led by renowned climber Tom McLaren.
+Three years later, Peter has retired from climbing and works for National Geographic, while Annie has become a renowned mountaineer.
+Their relationship is strained, as Annie blames Peter for their father's death.
+Peter reunites with Annie at the K2 base camp, where she is planning a summit attempt, as part of an expedition funded by billionaire Elliot Vaughn.
+He has paid renowned climber Tom McLaren a staggering $1 million to lead the team.

-The night before the climb, Vaughn throws a party, where he is criticized by respected climber Montgomery Wick.
+The night before the climb, Vaughn throws a massive party, where he is criticized by respected climber Montgomery Wick.
 It's later revealed that Wick's wife, an expedition guide, died during Vaughn's previous expedition.
 Vaughn claims they were hit by a storm and Wick's wife died of pulmonary edema because her supply of dexamethasone (or "dex") was swept away.
 Wick doesn't believe that story and has been trying to find his wife's body.

 Vaughn's team begins their K2 summit attempt but are warned of an approaching storm.
-McLaren wants to turn back, but Vaughn convinces him to continue.
-An avalanche traps Annie, Vaughn, and McLaren in a crevasse, while the other two people in their group are killed.
+McLaren wants to turn back, but Vaughn threatens to ruin him if they don't continue.
+An avalanche traps Annie, Vaughn and McLaren in a crevasse, while the other two people in their group are killed.
 Radio contact is lost, but Annie uses Morse code through static to signal that the trio are alive.
-Peter assembles a rescue team of climbers.
-Pairs are assigned: Peter and Wick, Kareem and Malcolm, and Monique and Cyril.
+Peter assembles a rescue team of climbers, split into three pairs: himself and Wick; Kareem, a cousin of one of the summit team, and Malcolm, one of two brothers to have summited before and hang around base camp; and Monique, base camp’s nurse who joins for the monetary reward, and Cyril, Malcolm’s brother.
 After a treacherous helicopter drop-off, each pair takes a different path to increase the chances of success.
 They also carry canisters of explosive nitroglycerine, donated by the Pakistani army, to clear the entrance to the crevasse.